 Before choosing an institution, you should review the program's information to verify that it has the appropriate accreditation.
 For a program to lead to board certification, it must hold accreditation from the Accreditation Council for Genetic Counseling.
 The best way to advance your career in this field is to investigate some accredited genetic counseling programs, including programs available at universities across the country.

-Accreditation of select degree programs can include a look into the program's curriculum, a review of instructors, and outlined expectations for learner's accepted into the program.
+The accreditation process for a select degree program can include a look into the program's curriculum, its instructors, and its outlined expectations for learners accepted into the program.
 You can review details about the accreditation process in the sections below.

 Consider a Featured Online Counseling Program